Greening Our Campuses

 - Nine air hand dryers at both campuses reduce paper towel use

 - Use of organic fertilizers when possible.

-- Building Together includes a “commitment to a green college”
+- Building Together -- our Facilities Master Plan -- includes a “commitment to a green college”.

 - Disposal boxes placed along the shore offer a safe place to discard fishing line, a potential choking or strangling hazard to local wildlife.

 - Negotiated with food service vendor to eliminate packaged condiments and replace with large containers in an effort to reduce garbage.